-Universal credit claimants reveal fears over impending cut
+Meet the claimants facing £86 monthly cut in universal credit

 As they prepare for the lower support provision from next month, universal credit claimants have told The Independent how they are feeling.

-Kerry Purvis, 39, Middlesbrough, carer for 15-year-old disabled son
+Kerry Purvis, 39, Middlesbrough, carer for disabled son

 I lost my partner in 2015.
 He died two weeks before we were due to get married.
 It was very sudden.
 Because we weren’t married I didn’t get bereavement benefit.
-I have three kids and my son is disabled.
+I have three kids and my teenage son is disabled.

 My partner was the full-time earner.
 He was paid weekly.
 Getting universal credit once a month is a reality check.
 It lasts about two and a half weeks.
 I often have to rely on my mum for the rest of the month.